- Why won't my dachshund lose weight?

 Why won’t my dachshund lose weight?

 Dachshunds are tricksters and can easily get their way, so spoiling or pampering them with excessive food is not that difficult.
 But, however tempting it might be to feed extra treats to your dog, bear in mind that obesity is extremely harmful to these active dogs.
-So, if you want to avoid ending up with an overweight Dachshund, or help your doxie lose weight read on to find how it is done.
+So, if you want to avoid ending up with an overweight Dachshund, or help your doxie lose weight read on to find out how it is done.

 How to Tell if Your Dachshund Is Overweight